TeamJM/journeymap-docs/docs/en/Contributing/translate-docs.md

     + docs_dir: ../../docs/fr
     ```

-3. Scroll down untuil you see the variable name `alternate` and input a new line like this:
+3. Scroll down until you see the variable name `alternate` and input a new line like this:

     ```diff
         # Switch to English